Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Insert Command
 ++++++++++++++

 Select the point in your script where you want to insert the command.
-Right- click and select Insert Command.
+Right-click and select Insert Command.
 Now use the command editing text fields to enter your new command and its parameters.

 Insert Comment